orkhan-muradov-dev/space-shooter-pygame/README.md

 ---

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.txt](./LICENSE.txt) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE.txt](./LICENSE.txt) file for details.
+This license prohibits commercial use of this project.

 ---